 Molting is the process of shedding an exoskeleton while a new exoskeleton grows.
 Young hermit crabs undertake this process regularly, and older hermit crabs will molt every 18 months.

 While a hermit crab is molting, it’s vulnerable, so ensure hermit crabs can burrow to safety.
 According to the Journal of Experimental Marine Biology and Ecology, hiding reduces mortality while molting.

 If you understand signs that a hermit crab is set to molt, you can move it to another location.
 In advance of molting, hermit crabs will do the following:

 - Become shy and lethargic

 - Turn a dull color, usually gray

 - Eat more than usual

-With fish and hermit crabs alike, bigger is better.
-Never consider a tank below 10 gallons in size.
-Ideally, double this.
-Go even bigger if you have space.
+With fish and hermit crabs alike, more space is better.
+Never get a tank below 20 gallons in size.
 The more room you have, the more marine animals will be free to swim and explore their environment.

-You need to consider the substrate that lines the bottom of an aquarium.
-As mentioned, hermit crabs need the opportunity to burrow.
-This means that rocks and gravel are insufficient.
+Hermit crabs need the opportunity to burrow, so rocks and gravel are insufficient.
 A hermit crab needs something soft, ideally sand.

-You can purchase sand for an aquarian from any pet shop.
-These will typically be colorful and expensive.
-They are designed with aesthetics in mind.
-In reality, play sand is ideal.
+You can get sand for an aquarian from any pet shop.
+These will typically be colorful and created with aesthetics in mind.
+However, play sand will suffice.